daihocmo/learn-vietnamese/docs/guide.md

 ![bang_chu_cai](./Image/bang_chu_cai.webp)

-_The alphabet chart, there are some characters that sound different than the English counterpart, don't try to remember all of them at first, especially the letter combinations.
-Skip the IPA after the "/" in the pronunciation guide below each characters, it represents its Southern dialect counterpart._
+_The alphabet chart, there are some characters that sound different than the English counterpart, don't try to remember all of them at first, especially the letter combinations._

-### Notes

-- The letters "F", "J", "W" and "Z" are not part of the Vietnamese alphabet, but are used in foreign loan words.

-- In informal writing, "W", "F", and "J" are sometimes used as shorthands for "QU", "PH" and "GI" respectively.

 ![tones](./Image/tones.webp)

-_The tone chart, skip it for now, just learn it quickly for the sake of comsuming comprehensible input.
-The best way to learn tones is to listen to native speakers as much as possible._
+_The tone chart._

 There are six (6) tones in the Vietnamese language with five (5) tone marks as you can see in the above chart.

 Both of the above chart are taken from [Omniglot](https://www.omniglot.com/writing/vietnamese.htm).

-This chart will come in handy.
-I recommend you save it.

-Things you can do with the chart:

-- Learn to read characters by referring to the table.
-- Revise how they are pronounced (If you know IPA btw).

-- Use it as a master reference for all singular characters and letter combinations.
-This will help you a lot when you are learning how to read Vietnamese.
+You might wanna use the chart as a master reference for all singular characters and letter combinations.
+This will help you a lot when you are learning how to read Vietnamese so I recommend you save it.

 #### Step 2 - The YouTube video